felixlopz/hubrise-test-task/content/docs/hubrise-logs/en/json-requests-in-hubrise.md

 position: 6
 layout: documentation
 meta:
-  title:
+  title: JSON Requests in HubRise
-  description:
+  description: Typical JSON logs and requests in HubRise.
 ---

 ## Communication Mechanisms

 HubRise allows easy sharing of data between different applications by exchanging API requests.
 This communication mechanism always involves a second application that either sends data to or receives data from HubRise.
 All these exchanges are recorded in the HubRise back office and the complete logs can be inspected and debugged.
-For information on how to find the logs in the back office, see the HubRise documentation.
+For information on how to find the logs in the back office, see [HubRise Help, Data Logs](/docs/data/#logs).

 The typical lifecycle of such an exchange involves three components: